A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: RQ3:Quality Assessment

 Using the \textit{GValue} metric, we evaluated the quality of groups in the latest versions of five Linux distributions and found that 16\% of the groups scored below 0.2, indicating significant room for improvement.
 After manually reviewing these low-quality groups, we identified various issues in adopting this mechanism, involving group-related problems (e.g., inappropriate descriptions) and package-level issues (e.g., insufficient numbers).
 Full details can be found in our open-source dataset~\cite{web:code}.

-\begin{resultRQ}{Summary for RQ3:} We developed a multi-dimensional feature-based method to evaluate group quality, which shows a strong correlation with human assessments.
-Our analysis of Linux distributions revealed that 16\% of the groups exhibit poor quality, with two types of issues identified in the adoption of P2G. \end{resultRQ}
+\begin{resultRQ}{Summary for RQ3:} We develope a multi-dimensional feature-based method to evaluate group quality, which shows a strong correlation with human assessments.
+Besides, our analysis reveals that 16\% of the groups exhibit poor quality, with two types of issues in the adoption of P2G. \end{resultRQ}